limac246/brainActivity2024/README.md

 ### Stakeholders

-<ins>Hospitals, labs, and brain researchers</ins>: Automating EEG analysis that can alleviate the labor-intensive, time consuming, and fatigue-related error prone manual analysis by specialized personnel, enabling detection of seizures and other types of brain activity that can cause brain damage ensuring quick and accurate treatment.
+**Hospitals, labs, and brain researchers:** Automating EEG analysis that can alleviate the labor-intensive, time consuming, and fatigue-related error prone manual analysis by specialized personnel, enabling detection of seizures and other types of brain activity that can cause brain damage ensuring quick and accurate treatment.

 ## Data